 - Repose Gray is definitely the grayest of the bunch, just pay attention to its slightly purple undertone which can ALSO lean a touch green at times

 - Repose Gray is WELL-known for picking up cool undertones from the environment, so pay attention to your exposure!

 Read more: Colour Review – Sherwin Williams Repose Gray

 This fella is very (very) similar to the ever-popular Benjamin Moore Revere Pewter.
 Same gray, same subtle warmth, similar depth.
-However, the subtle green that you’ll find in both of these colours is WAAAY more passive in Collonade Gray.
-When it shows up, you actually have to convince yourself that it’s there (whereas RP is slightly more obvious).
+However, the subtle green you’ll find in both of these colours is WAAAY more passive in Colonnade Gray.
+When it shows up, you actually have to convince yourself it’s there (whereas RP is slightly more obvious).

-- Collonade Gray has an LRV of 52, great for a well-lit room, but a touch dull for a darker one
+- Colonnade Gray has an LRV of 52, great for a well-lit room, but a touch dull for a darker one

-- There is a very very good chance that you’d never know this colour had green in it unless I spilled the beans – which I DO love to do, and even then it’s a stretch
+- There is a very good chance you’d never know this colour had green in it unless I spilt the beans – which I DO love to do

-- Collonade Gray is SUPER comparable to Benjamin Moore Revere Pewter – minus the muddy green.
-To learn about the difference between these 2 colours, check out this post… Colour Review: Collonade Gray vs Revere Pewter
+- Colonnade Gray is SUPER comparable to Benjamin Moore Revere Pewter – minus the muddy green.
+To learn about the difference between these two colours, check out this post… Colour Review: Collonade Gray vs Revere Pewter

 So there you have it.
 If those are just too gray for your tastes, then you probably need to start dabbling in the Wild World of Greige.
 And if you’re stuck?
 You know who to call…